barissimsek/interviewkit/README.md

 ## Optionals

-While there are additional optional topics to explore, it's best to master the fundamentals first.
-Once you feel confident with the basics, you can gradually expand your knowledge.
-Following topics are optional.
+** Before start studying in those additional topics, master the fundamentals first.
+Once you feel confident with the them, you can gradually expand your knowledge. **

+Big tech companies usually contact generic interviews and don't ask questions about the specific topics.
+This might not be the case for many mid-size companies or startups.
+Whether they ask or not, if you are a L4+ SRE, you are supposed to know following topics as well.

 * Containerization, https://www.youtube.com/watch?v=gNRWP2K7h0s, Baris Simsek